-Hello, my name is Mrs Pierpoint and I am the Maths lead at Saint Peter’s.
+Hello, my name is Mrs Belford and I am the Maths lead at St Peter’s.
 Maths was my favorite subject when I was at school.
 I loved finding all the different possibilities and experimenting with number.
 I really love how all areas of Maths link together, like one great big jigsaw.
 No matter how difficult something may appear there is always a solution, so remember to never give up!

 Maths is all around us in ways we don’t stop to think about.
 Just take a normal morning.
 You need to be able to tell the time to set an alarm and wake up.
 Then you need to be able to calculate time duration so you know what time to set your morning alarm so you have enough time to do everything you need to do before leaving the house.
 You need to understand number to tell the time, ratio to work our how much milk to put with your cornflakes, prepositions to understand mum and dads instructions in getting dresses, position and direction for finding your way to school and all this is before you have left the house!
 Maths is everywhere, from cooking, to planning days out, playing your favourite games and knowing how long you have left before your favorite television show comes on.
-Maths is the foundation for everything in life and during your time at Saint Peter’s the whole Saint Peter’s family will do everything we possibly can to help you understand and enjoy maths making sure you have the secure foundations to build upon through life.
+Maths is the foundation for everything in life and during your time at St Peter’s the whole St Peter’s family will do everything we possibly can to help you understand and enjoy maths making sure you have the secure foundations to build upon through life.

 Resources to support your children at home

 At St Peter’s we follow White Rose Maths.
 Below is a link to a variety of videos to help support parents with the modern teaching methods.
 Episodes include an introduction to place value, subtraction, multiplication, division, fractions and algebra.
 As always if we can help you to support your child please don’t hesitate to speak to a staff member.